wso2/docs-open-banking/en/docs/develop/custom-event-executor.md

 4. Save the above configurations and restart the Identity Server.
 5. Repeat steps 2 and 3 for API Manager using the `<APIM_HOME>/repository/conf/deployment.toml` file.
 6. Restart the API Manager server.

-!!!note "Configure a set of Custom Event Executors"
+!!!note "Configuring a set of Custom Event Executors"

-    You can use the `[open_banking.event]` tag when there is only one custom event executor.
-However, if you want to configure multiple custom event executors that can be executed in a defined order, follow the steps below:
+    You can use the `event_executor` configuration under`[open_banking.event]` tag when there is only one custom event executor for the entire deployment.
+However, if you want to configure multiple custom event executors in a defined order, add the configurations as follows:

     !!!info
         This is only available as a WSO2 Update from **WSO2 Open Banking IAM Accelerator Level 3.0.0.33** onwards.
-For more information on updating, see [Getting WSO2 Updates](https://ob.docs.wso2.com/en/latest/install-and-setup/setting-up-servers/#getting-wso2-updates).
+For more information on updating, see [Getting WSO2 Updates](../install-and-setup/setting-up-servers.md#getting-wso2-updates).

-    1. Open the `<IS_HOME>/repository/conf/deployment.toml` file.

-    2. Add `[[open_banking.event.event_executors]]` tags according to the number of custom executors you want to configure, after the `[open_banking.event]` tag.
+    - According to the number of custom executors you want to configure, add `[[open_banking.event.event_executors]]` tags under the `[open_banking.event]` tag.

-      Configure each Event Executor using the Fully Qualified Name (FQN) of your custom event executor class with the decided priority order.
+    - Configure each Event Executor using the Fully Qualified Name (FQN) of your custom event executor class with the decided priority order.

          For example: